AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Introduction

 \section{Introduction}

-Face images captured in natural settings often exhibit various forms of degradation, including compression, blur, and noise~\cite{wang2021gfpgan,wang2023dr2}.
+Face images captured in natural settings often exhibit various forms of degradation, including compression, blur, and noise~\citep{wang2021gfpgan,wang2023dr2}.
 Capturing high-quality (HQ) face images is crucial, as humans are highly sensitive to subtle facial details.
 Blind face restoration (BFR) aims to reconstruct HQ images from degraded inputs and has rapidly progressed in recent years due to significant research interest.
-However, BFR remains an ill-posed problem due to the unknown degradation and the loss of valuable information resulting from these complex conditions~\cite{zhou2022codeformer}.
+However, BFR remains an ill-posed problem due to the unknown degradation and the loss of valuable information resulting from these complex conditions~\citep{zhou2022codeformer}.

 Sufficient prior information is critical for HQ reconstruction.
-Researchers have used geometric and reference priors from sources like~\cite{bulat2018super,kim2019progressive,ChenPSFRGAN,shen2018deep,yang2020hifacegan,yu2018face,hu2020face,zhu2022blind,ren2019face, dogan2019exemplar,li2020blind,li2020enhanced,li2018learning} to guide face restoration.
-These priors, however, are limited by their sensitivity to degradation and inability to capture fine facial details.
-With advancements in generative models, such as StyleGAN~\cite{karras2020analyzing} and VQVAE~\cite{razavi2019generating}, recent works~\cite{ChenPSFRGAN,wang2021gfpgan,chan2022glean,xie2023tfrgan,wang2022panini,wang2022restoreformer,zhou2022codeformer,tsai2023dual} have leveraged pretrained networks to derive facial priors, achieving superior results compared to earlier methods.
+Researchers have used geometric and reference priors from sources like~\citep{bulat2018super,kim2019progressive,ChenPSFRGAN,shen2018deep,yang2020hifacegan,yu2018face,hu2020face,zhu2022blind,ren2019face, dogan2019exemplar,li2020blind,li2020enhanced,li2018learning,chen2018fsrnet,ma2020deep} to guide face restoration.
+These priors, however, are limited by their sensitivity to degradation and inability to capture fine facial details, and can even result in corrupted texture details due to incorrect prior information~\citep{lu2021face}.
+With advancements in generative models, such as StyleGAN~\citep{karras2020analyzing} and VQVAE~\citep{razavi2019generating}, recent works~\citep{ChenPSFRGAN,wang2021gfpgan,chan2022glean,xie2023tfrgan,wang2022panini,wang2022restoreformer,zhou2022codeformer,tsai2023dual,wang2023restoreformer++,wang2024analysis,li2020blind,li2020enhanced,li2022learning} have leveraged pretrained networks to derive facial priors, achieving superior results compared to earlier methods.
 Nonetheless, these approaches still face significant performance declines in handling unseen cases.
-Denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising} have shown promise as an alternative to generative adversarial networks (GANs)~\cite{song2020denoising} in image generation.
-Some approaches~\cite{yue2022difface,wang2023dr2} use pretrained DDPMs to diffuse and then denoise degraded inputs.
-However, their practical application is hindered by the loss of original identity and detailed facial features~\cite{miao2024waveface}, with pretrained DDPMs also facing limitations in representational capacity.
+Denoising diffusion probabilistic models (DDPMs)~\citep{ho2020denoising} have shown promise as an alternative to generative adversarial networks (GANs)~\citep{song2020denoising} in image generation.
+Some approaches~\citep{yue2022difface,wang2023dr2} use pretrained DDPMs to diffuse and then denoise degraded inputs.
+However, their practical application is hindered by the loss of original identity and detailed facial features~\citep{miao2024waveface}, with pretrained DDPMs also facing limitations in representational capacity.